MAYouns/Assignments_CST_Course_ITI-/README.md

-#This is all tasks in CST (client site technologies) in ITI, 4 Month trainee, MERN stack.
+#This is all tasks in CST course (client site technologies) in ITI, 4 Month trainee, MERN stack.